 In this article, we’ll explain where you can see the inquiries on your credit reports and how to know who should or should not have access.

-Where can you see credit inquiries?
+Where can you see who pulled your credit report?

-If you’re wondering how to find out who has been accessing your credit report, start off with getting a free copy of your credit report.
+If you’re wondering how to find out who has been accessing your credit history, start off with getting a free copy of your credit report.
 Towards the end, you’ll see an Inquiries section that lists all of the credit checks that have been performed over the last two years.

 Most of these should be familiar to you, but there might be some that stand out as red flags.
 Before you start disputing, read on to learn who exactly has the right to authorize your credit report.
 Here are some examples of cases in which inquiries are permitted by law.